Frequently Asked Questions About Urban

-Urban currently has more than 40 different student clubs, ranging from Model United Nations to the Students of Color and Environmental Clubs.
+Urban currently has more than 40 different student clubs, ranging from Model United Nations to the Students of Color to Environmental Clubs to Netflix Pop Culture Club to Ukulele Club.
 New students are encouraged to get involved in club activities.
 New clubs may be established if there is sufficient interest among a group of students.

 The block schedule divides the academic year into three, 12-week terms: fall, winter and spring.
 Students take four intensive classes every term and most classes last for one or two terms.
 These classes meet for 70-minute periods with one 2+ hour period per week.
 Due to longer class periods, a term-long class is equivalent to a semester course and a two-term class is equivalent to a year-long course.